kstopa/aws_django/README.md

 ## Introduction

-These Terraform scripts will deploy a AWS load balancer, autoscale group, and EC2 Instance to host [Ceeties](https://ceeties.com) Django application.
+These Terraform scripts will deploy a AWS load balancer, autoscale group, RDS Postgres database with PostGIS extension and EC2 Instances to host [Ceeties](https://ceeties.com) Django backend application.

 Then the Ansible playbooks will deploy the Django application.

 ![Infrastructure Diagram.](./files/ELB Project.png)

 ## Prerequisites